jamwt/springfield/README.md

 use the same `NUM_BUCKETS` every time with a given db file.

+Springfield is fully thread-safe.
+In fact,
-You can also "upgrade" the db file to a higher bucket count when you close/compress to get your performance back when the keyspace grows.  (use `springfield_seek_average()` to get back a heuristic that can help inform when it's time to close/compress/resize)
+You can also compress and "upgrade" the db to higher bucket count while remaining online to get your performance back when the keyspace grows.
+(use `springfield_seek_average()`
+to get back a heuristic that can help inform when it's time to close/compress/resize)